turtledog8/Web-Advanced/README.md

 In order to validate the functionality of your server it needs to be tested.
 Testing will be done using REST calls from within IntelliJ.
 These tests are explained in greater detail in the [testing section](./tests/rest/README.md).
-A few examples for the default hello world and authentication endpoints have been added.
+A few examples for the default hello world and authentication endpoints have been added.# Web-Advanced